rgoulter/my-hakyll-blog/emacs.markdown

 But, naturally, since the trend at some point in the programming world was for "awesome" lists, it's hardly surprising there's an [awesome-emacs](https://github.com/emacs-tw/awesome-emacs).

+That's a pretty comprehensive list. ['My Answer Two What Are Some Must Have Emacs Additions'](blog.binchen.org/posts/my-answer-to-what-are-some-must-have-emacs-additions-on-quora-com.html) mentions some of these; but, on the other hand, doesn't mention alternatives.

 # Emacs Tutor